-Are the icy mornings and grey skies making you want to scratch that travel itch?
-Maybe a dose of sunshine and culture is just the tonic you need?
+If icy mornings and grey skies make you want to scratch that travel itch, maybe a dose of sunshine and culture is just the tonic you need?
 If so, consider the Indian state of Kerala.

-Winter and early summertime here is a warm affair, with very little rainfall and maximum highs hitting around 33°C. Compared with the bustling northern states, often described as an ‘assault on the senses’, Kerala is a far more laid back affair, with its sleepy backwaters, tropical beaches and emerald green hill stations.
+Winter and early summertime here is a warm affair, with very little rainfall and maximum highs hitting around 33°C. Compared with the bustling northern states, often described as an ‘assault on the senses’, Kerala is far more laid back, with its sleepy backwaters, tropical beaches and emerald green hill stations.